anthonygrees/compliance-windows/README.md

-# Example InSpec Profile
+# Example InSpec Profile - WINDOWS

-This example shows the implementation of an InSpec profile.
+This example shows the implementation of an InSpec profile for Windows.